 - Budget Justification: A detailed budget is not required, however a description/justification of how the support from the Rose Hills Innovator Program will enhance the project is required.
-Up to $85,000 is available for one year.
+Up to $85,000 per year is available for two years.
 The funding may be used to support:

 - Postdoctoral and other researchers

 - Research materials, small equipment, and/or supplies

 - Travel expenses

 - Overhead is not allowed to be deducted from the funds

 - CV or Biosketch (abridged, two-page format) for the PI.

 Since this is an internal solicitation, proposals must be submitted directly to the Vice Chancellor for Research Office via this application form and not through SPO.

 - What is the Rose Hills Innovator Program?